-Edexcel IGCSE Human Biology (2010)
+Edexcel IGCSE Biology (2009)

-Authors: Phil Bradfield and Steve Potter
+Authors: Phil Bradfield & Steve Potter

-Publisher: Pearson Education ISBN: 978 0 435044 13 8
+Publisher: Pearson Education ISBN: 978 0 435966 88 1

 You will need to use a copy of this textbook throughout the course; you can buy a copy through the Oxford Open Learning website.
 It is referred to in every lesson and provides excellent coverage of the material.
 By using the textbook and the course you will have very full coverage of all the material.
+The book has an accompanying CD-ROM which contains useful extra questions with answers.